-The spectral distribution of outgoing longwave radiation (OLR) is determined by which atmospheric constituent first becomes optically thick when viewed from above (CO2, water vapor, or cloud).
-Using pencil-and-paper models for the spectral variation of OLR, we disentangle the effects of surface temperature, cloud top temperature, and relative humidity on Earth’s longwave energy balance.
-Our expressions yield understanding of physical phenomena, illustrating that the cloud radiative effect (the difference in OLR in an atmospheric column with and without a cloud) is linear in the difference between surface and cloud top temperature because clouds and gases share the longwave spectrum.
-Additionally, changes in water vapor and CO2 emission temperature can provide a stabilizing response to warming surface temperatures (cloudy-sky feedback) even in cloudy columns with unchanging clouds.
+The spectral distribution of outgoing longwave radiation (OLR) is determined by which atmospheric constituent first becomes optically thick when viewed from above (CO2, water vapor, or cloud); in the portion of the spectrum where no gas or cloud is visible, optically-thin gases such as ozone-depleting substances can exert a sizeable radiative forcing.
+Using pencil-and-paper models for the spectral variation of OLR, we disentangle the effects of surface temperature, cloud top temperature, relative humidity, and optically-thin gases on Earth’s longwave energy balance.
+Our expressions yield understanding of physical phenomena: for instance, radiative forcing by optically-thin gases is linear in the concentration of the gas because the forcing across this portion of the spectrum is of approximately the same order of magnitude, and changes in water vapor and CO2 emission temperature can provide a stabilizing response to warming surface temperatures (cloudy-sky feedback) even in cloudy columns with unchanging clouds.

 Pre-print: Paulina Czarnecki and Robert Pincus.
 ESSOAR.